Excel tips and tricks (v7 Feb 2023)

 the form is opened at the same position it was when it was closed and the values of the controls are kept.
 When the form was closed with Unload UserFormX

-The difference is normally not so relevant.
+The difference between unload and hide is normally not so relevant.
 You can place 'the code to execute' when form is started in the 'UserFormX_Activate' event.
 I ran into some situations where this difference became important:

 - When you want to manipulate the position of the form programmatically.